sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 ![](/assets/images/1ERPimage10.gif)

-Note just before the stimulus onset the red oblique stripe: this is produced by phase sorting: the phase (i.e., the latency of the wave peaks) is uniformly distributed across the re-sorted trials.
+Note that the activity before the stimulus onset the oblique red stripe is produced by phase sorting: the phase (i.e., the latency of the wave peaks) is uniformly distributed across the re-sorted trials.